-One of the biggest ongoing expenses a shooter will face is the replenishment of spent ammunition.
-After all, with proper maintenance, a gun should last virtually forever, so the only real continual expense is ammunition.
-Forgo the latest in gadget add-ons to your gun and instead, invest in plenty of practice ammo.
+One of the biggest ongoing expenses a shooter will face is the replenishment of spent rounds.
+After all, with proper maintenance, a gun should last virtually forever, so the only real continual expense are rounds.
+Forgo the latest in gadget add-ons to your gun and instead, invest in plenty of practice rounds.

 We’re not talking about your preferred camo pattern here, instead, work with a qualified instructor at a reputable gun range to create a repeatable stance, grip, and trigger fundamentals that will form the foundation for long range accuracy.